BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 end)
 ```

+> Always verify the `modUUID` in the payload to confirm that the event pertains to the mod of interest (typically your own, which you have global access to via `ModuleUUID`).
+{.is-warning}

 Here are the events that can be listened to:

 | Event name                | Description                                                       | Payload content                                                                                     |